-Book two in the Fortune Bay series is a story about father’s and daughters: Frankie’s troubled relationship with her own father that is preventing her from finding meaningful relationships with men in her life, and Sean’s troubles that began years ago when, as a teen, he gave up a daughter for adoption.
+Frankie’s troubled relationship with her father is preventing her from finding meaningful relationships with men in her life.
+Sean’s troubles began years ago when as a teen he gave up a daughter for adoption.

-Readers have told me they’d like to know more about Stephanie, the matriarch of these stories so, in The Good Neighbor, Stephanie gets her own story line and a bit of romance.
+Readers have told me they’d like to know more about Stephanie, the matriarch of these stories so, in The Good Neighbor, Stephanie gets her own story line, and a bit of romance, too.